Generic Name: mercaptopurine (mer-KAP-toe-PURE-een)

 Some MEDICINES MAY INTERACT with mercaptopurine.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Doxorubicin or medicine that may harm the liver (eg, acetaminophen, methotrexate, ketoconazole, isoniazid, certain medicines for HIV infection) because the risk of liver problems may be increased.
+- Medicine that may harm the liver (eg, acetaminophen, methotrexate, ketoconazole, isoniazid, certain medicines for HIV infection) because the risk of liver problems may be increased.
 Ask your doctor if you are unsure if any of your medicines might harm the liver

-- Anticoagulants (eg, warfarin) or hydantoins (eg, phenytoin) because their effectiveness may be decreased by mercaptopurine
+- Warfarin because its effectiveness may be decreased by mercaptopurine

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if mercaptopurine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.